Midwexican

 • 2 cups water

-• 1 15-ounce can of corn, drained (or use fresh corn if it's in season)
+• 1 15-ounce can corn (or use fresh corn if it's in season)

 Jalapeno Lime Vinaigrette

-• 5 tablespoon fresh-squeezed lime juice (or about 2 small limes)
+• 5 tablespoons lime juice (about 2 small limes)

 • ½ teaspoon ground cumin